asia-pacific-energy-research-centre/Energy-Model/Demand Models/Industry/README.md

   - Projected GDP and population data
   - Projected GDP per capita and with natural logs
   - Projected population per capita and with natural logs
-- *XX_EconomyPrediction.csv*
-  - 19 projection files are created for each economy: 01_AUS to 21_VN (Note: 02_BD and 13_PNG are excluded because of data unavailability
   - Projected GDP per capita and with natural logs
   - Projected consumption per capita and with natural logs
 #### 3.results